0xflotus/hashpic/README.md

 ![rounded](./docs/rounded.svg)

-Since _v0.5.2_ it is possible to change the background color of the SVG.
-The default background color is `#ffffff`.
+Since _v0.5.2_ it is possible to add a background color to the SVG.

 ```bash
 python3 -m hashpic 'Hashpic rocks!' --svg --round --background '#000000'